-For admission to Martin Methodist College, students must fulfill at least two of the following requirements:
+For admission to Martin Methodist College, students must fulfill the following requirements:

-- 1. a composite score of 18 or above on the ACT or 750 or above on the SAT, - 2. a minimum high school grade point average of 2.0, or - 3. rank in the top 50th percentile of their graduating class.
+- 1. a composite score of 18 or above on the ACT or 1290 or above on the SAT, - 2. a minimum high school grade point average of 2.0.